NASA introduces 4 astronauts who will fly to the moon on Artemis II mission

 One of the biggest unknowns at this point is the status of the Starship lander.

 The Starship relies on SpaceX's huge super-heavy booster to reach Earth orbit, followed by multiple refueling missions to load it up with enough cryogenic propellants to head for the moon.
-One unpiloted moon anding is planned before the Artemis III fight with astronauts aboard.
+One unpiloted moon landing is planned before the Artemis III flight with astronauts aboard.

 SpaceX is gearing up to launch the first super heavy/Starship on an unpiloted maiden test fight around Earth.
 Whether SpaceX can launch enough test flights over the next two to three years to give NASA the confidence it will need for a piloted lunar landing mission remains to be seen.